This post may contain affiliate links. Please read our disclosure policy.

 How To Make Corn Muffins

-1. Heat oven to 400 F (200 C).
-In a medium sized bowl, whisk or stir together the melted butter, milk, egg, and sour cream with until well blended.
+1. Mix Wet Ingredients: In a medium bowl, whisk together the melted butter, milk, egg, and sour cream until smooth and well combined.

-2. In a separate bowl, mix together the cornmeal, flour, sugar, baking powder, baking soda, and salt.
+2. Combine Dry Ingredients: In a separate bowl, stir together the cornmeal, flour, sugar, baking powder, baking soda, and salt.

 corn muffin batter in a mixing bowl with a spoon on the side.

-1. Grease or butter 4 to 6 muffin wells in a muffin pan or line with paper liners.
-Divide the batter evenly between the cups, filling each about 2/3 of the way full.
-Firmly tap the muffin pan on the counter to even out the batter.
+1. Prepare the Muffin Pan: Grease or butter 4 to 6 muffin cups, or use paper liners.
+Fill each about 2/3 full with batter, then tap the pan on the counter to level.

 corn muffin batter in a muffin pan.